 Electronic way

-Alternatively, you can also use the online route by submitting a application for recognition of professional qualifications.
-This can be done through what is known as a 'one-stop shop'. single point of contact (EA).
-You will find further information in this regard at the following link:
+An alternative solution is also to use the online route by submitting an application for recognition of professional qualifications.
+This can be done via the so-called single point of contact (EA).
+Further information on this can be found under the following link:

 https://www.bmwi.de/Redaktion/EN/Artikel/SME-Sector/points-of-single-contact.html

-There are undeniable advantages to using a contact point.
-First and foremost EA provide assistance with the application recognition and will forward the documents to the competent authority.
-Competent authority will then carry out recognition of qualifications.
+Using a contact point has undeniable advantages.
+First of all, the EA provides assistance with the application for recognition and will forward the documents to the competent authority.
+The competent authority will then carry out the recognition procedure.
 This is a free service.

-However, very importantly, in some states with EA use and electronically submit their certificates can only persons with of the European Union, the European Economic Area and Switzerland.
-EA is then not available in the state for people with third countries.
-It is therefore advisable to find out whether you can apply through this route in your federal state before doing so.
-In addition, I would like to emphasise - and this is also pointed out repeatedly - that most of the employees at the authorities in Germany only speak German.
+However, very importantly, In some federal states, the EA can be used and their certificates can be submitted electronically only persons with European Union, the European Economic Area and Switzerland.
+The EA is then not available in the relevant Land for persons from third countries.
+It is therefore advisable to find out whether you can apply through this route in the relevant Land before doing so.
+In addition, I would like to emphasise - and this is also pointed out repeatedly - that the majority of office staff in Germany speak only German.

 Working in Germany as an alternative to recognition of qualifications